uol-eps-mech-idro/adc6click/README.md

 board that uses the AD7214-8 24 bit ADC.

 ## To Do

 1. Work out what the values from the data register mean and how to make them into something sensible.
 HERE Posting data to queue.
+1. Full Python documentation.
+1. Make the code into a full Python package.

 ## DONE

 1. Read the ID register.
 1. Read the status register.
 1. Read the data register.